AI Automation Guide: How to Automate Repetitive Tasks

 Research Prompt

 Research [topic] for [audience].
-Use only current, credible sources.
+Use only current, credible sources published within the last 90 days.
 Separate established facts from interpretation.
 Include source links for every important claim.
 Flag anything that changed recently or may vary by country, platform, plan, or date.
 End with a short “what to verify next” list.

 Editing Prompt